PODCAST EPISODE 133:

 But if your needs are permanent, that will always be there no matter how old you are when you die.
 Term insurance doesn’t serve you well.
 And likewise, if you have temporary needs, that could be covered by temporary insurance, but you put permitted insurance in place instead, it becomes too expensive for no good reason.

 The next thing would be if we’re looking at the stock market.
-So we’re talking about equity funds.
+We’re talking about equity funds.
 In the thrift savings plan, we would be referring specifically to the CS&I funds.
 Of course, out in the private sector, those are indexed funds and then lots of different mutual funds and that type of thing that are obviously in the market.

 Some people would say, “Oh, equities are way too risky.
 You should never do that.”
 And then others are like, “Hey, I’m all in.
 I’m going to write it.
 I believe in the market and long-term and all of that.”
 And both of those statements might be true for those people, but they’re not true for everybody.
 When we think of the market crashing and what that does to retirees that’s assuming that all of the money that you have is invested the same way.
+And that’s, of course, not a diversified portfolio.

-And that’s of course not a diversified portfolio.
 Equities are typically recommended to be a portion of your portfolio especially the older that you get to make sure that balance is right.
 But to blindly accept that being in the market is bad as a retiree or that you should have all of your money risky when you’re younger or even when you’re approaching retirement, to dismiss each of those ideas, I think is faulty.

 But understanding is there an opportunity to see both sides.
 And when we can help people to see that there’s value in both perspectives, and how do you take a little bit from each one that fits you, not only in your mind and your gut, but from a financial standpoint of what it does to help you to reach your goals, that’s where the thought comes into taking this advice that you’re hearing from so many different people.
 And sometimes it is polar opposite advice, which makes it all the more confusing.

-All right.
-Next step.
-We’re going to talk about a commercial that I hear on TV that drives me absolutely bonkers.
+Next, we’re going to talk about a commercial that I hear on TV that drives me absolutely bonkers.
 And it’s Ken Fisher’s commercial about, I hate annuities and you should too.
 And I’m just going to call BS on this right out of the gate, because we are broad brushing an entire class of financial products that serve a lot of people very well in the right circumstances.

 I always find it funny when federal employees spout that they hate annuities because you have an annuity which is your SERS or first pension.
 And you have another annuity too, which is your social security benefit.
 It’s paid just like an annuity.
 And that predictable expected payment that is guaranteed to you is the very lifeblood of what an annuity product is.

 It’s not where you make boatloads of money like you do in the market, those equity funds that we talked about before.
 But there is value in recognizing that you have predictable income that is not going away in retirement.
-Now, I’m not suggesting that annuities are right for everyone.
+I’m not suggesting that annuities are right for everyone.
 Or that all of your money should be in an annuity.
 I don’t believe that either, but looking at the components of each of these types of products, life insurance, equities, stock, market funds, annuities, all of those have a place.

 Every single product has its place.
 Where we find that a product is amazing or what I call magical is when we have the combination of the right person, the right situation and the right product.
 And when all of those things are aligned, the product works exactly like they need it to.
 The question is how do you know what product is appropriate?
 It’s really hard to know.